AlexiaChen/awesome-stars/README.md

 ## [C#](id:c#)

+- [tgjones/gemini](https://github.com/tgjones/gemini) – Gemini is an IDE framework similar in concept to the Visual Studio Shell.
+It uses AvalonDock and has an MVVM architecture based on Caliburn Micro.
 - [Carlos487/awesome-wpf](https://github.com/Carlos487/awesome-wpf) – A collection of awesome WPF resources, libraries and UI controls.
 - [Caliburn-Micro/Caliburn.Micro](https://github.com/Caliburn-Micro/Caliburn.Micro) – A small, yet powerful framework, designed for building applications across all XAML platforms.
 Its strong support for MV* patterns will enable you to build your solution quickly, without the need to sacrifice code quality or testability.
 - [thangchung/clean-code-dotnet](https://github.com/thangchung/clean-code-dotnet) – :bathtub:  Clean Code concepts and tools adapted for .NET